Music Lessons with Bryan Tysl

 Tuition/Payments/Discounts

-Payment methods accepted: PayPal, Venmo, Zelle, CashApp.
+Payment methods accepted: Venmo, Zelle, Check.
 If these do not work for you, let me know and we can work something out.

 Monthly tuition is due on the first lesson day of each calendar month.
 Late payments will be subject to a 10% late fee per day unless we’ve made other arrangements.